NMSU Grants Title IV Code is 008854 – you will need this number.

 If you are a degree-seeking student, you are encouraged to complete the annual FAFSA, or Free Application for Federal Student Aid.
 This is normally completed in the spring, shortly after you file your taxes.
 To allow adequate processing, you need to complete the FAFSA as early as possible, at least six weeks prior to the start of the semester.

 Once you have submitted your FAFSA, check your myNMSUedu email and your Financial Aid status for further verification requirements, within one week after submission.
 Nicole Kormick, Financial Aid Specialist, will assist you with the verification process.
 Financial aid cannot be disbursed until your file is complete and the semester begins.
-Check the NMSU Verification Updates.
+Check the NMSU Verification Policy.

 NMSU Grants processes and awards all financial aid for our students.
 Please come to the Student Services Office or call for any financial aid questions.
 Questions will be directed to us from the Las Cruces office.